mindspore-ai/docs/tutorials/lite/source_en/use/converter_train.md

 To use the MindSpore ToD(Train on Device) model conversion tool, you need to prepare the environment as follows:

-- Compile or download the pre-compiled converter as explained in the [previous page](https://www.mindspore.cn/tutorial/lite/en/master/use/build.html).
+- Compile or download the pre-compiled converter for ToD as explained in the [previous page](https://www.mindspore.cn/tutorial/lite/en/master/use/build.html).
 - Configure the converter environment variables as explained [here](https://www.mindspore.cn/tutorial/lite/en/master/use/build.html#output-description).

 > Conversion of models is currently supported only on Linux environments